scheideman/CarND-Advanced-Lane-Lines/README.md

  * To find the lane lines a sliding window search was used, starting at the two peaks of the histogram of the bottom half of   the image.
  * 9 windows were used with a width of `margin`, with their centers adjusted if greater than `min_pix` lane pixels fell within the window.
 Then all the pixels identified in those windows were used to fit a line with the `np.polyfit` function
  * After the lane lines are found in one frame, for the next frame the same line is used with all the pixels falling within a `margin` around the posterior line used to calculate the new line.
 This functionality is in the `update_line` function in lane_tracking.py
+ * Below shows the window regions and found pixels from the sliding window search
 ![Alt text](https://github.com/scheideman/CarND-Advanced-Lane-Lines/blob/master/output_images/lane_line2_4185.39704572.jpg?raw=true "sliding window image")
-5. Find radius of curvature and position of the car with respect ?raw=true "Sliding window")
+5. Find radius of curvature and position of the car with respect center of lane
  * With the polynomial fit parameters for the line found in step four, the radius of curvature is calculated in the `get_radius_curvature` function in lane_tracking.py.
 The bottom of the image is the y value used for calculating the radius of curvature
  * The cars offset from the center of the lane is also calculated on line 135 in advanced_lane_finding.py, using the x positions of the fit line at the bottom of the image.
  * Both the radius of curvature and center offset are display on the output image in meters as seen below